pingidentity/java8-token-binding-negotiation/README.md

 ```

 ##### After Negotiation
 If the use of the Token Binding is successfully negotiated with HTTP, the client includes an encoded token binding message in each request via the `Sec-Token-Binding` header and the server validates the message.
 In order to produce or consume a Token Binding message, an application needs to know what key parameters type was negotiated and get the exported keying material (EKM) from the TLS connection.
-That data can be obtained using the following methods on `SSLEngine` or `SSLSocket` where `getNegotiatedTokenBindingKeyParams()` will give the the identifier of the negotiated key parameters (or `null`, if Token Binding was not negotiated) and `exportKeyingMaterial("EXPORTER-Token-Binding", 32)` will return the EKM.
+That data can be obtained using the following methods on `SSLEngine` or `SSLSocket` where `getNegotiatedTokenBindingKeyParams()` will give the the identifier of the negotiated key parameters (or `null`, if Token Binding was not negotiated) and `exportKeyingMaterial("EXPORTER-Token-Binding", 32)` will return the appropriate EKM.

 ```java